 Keto and low carb protein muffins are made with almond flour.
-The best thing about them is how wonderfully filling they are!
+Wonderfully fluffy, the best thing about them is how very filling they are!

 Are protein powders healthy?